Length: 4.7 miles with 715 feet of climb (2.8%)

 Set off eastwards, along the road signed to White Pits.
 After ¼ mile you will reach a footpath sign on the left.
 Cross the stile and follow the sign so that you converge with a field boundary on your left; follow this past a barn to reach a track.
 Turn left over a cattle grid and follow the track down to Tunstall House.

 Pass the house on your left, then turn right through a gate, into a field.
 Turn left and follow a small stream (Spen Beck) on your left until it bends away to the left, then keep straight ahead, down to a small footbridge.
-After this, head up to a wooden gate at the top of the field.
+After this, head up to a steel gate at the top of the field.
 Go through, then turn right, towards a nearby house.
-Go through a wooden gate before the house, then immediately turn left through a small wooden gate.
+Go through a gate (or gateway) before the house, then immediately turn left through a small wooden gate.

 Ahead you will see Oakhead Bank farm.
 Aim to the right of the farm and you will converge with a hedge on your left.
 Follow the hedge downhill to a small footbridge over County Beck.
 Cross into Yorkshire, then join a track and turn right to follow it up to a road – Mewith Lane.